marigold-ui/marigold/README.md

 ### Setup & Usage

 Open a terminal and navigate to a folder of your choice.
 Clone the project `git clone https://github.com/marigold-ui/marigold.git` and navigate to the new folder `cd marigold`.
-Install the yarn packages using `yarn` command in the root and use `yarn start` to start storybook.
-Open [localhost:6005](http://localhost:6005) to see the components in storybook.
+Install the packages using `pnpm install` command in the root and use `pnpm dev` to start storybook.
+Open [localhost:1337](http://localhost:1337) to see the components in storybook.
-Navigate to the documentation `cd docs` and start the development server `gatsby develop`, which opens the documentation site on [localhost:8000](http://localhost:8000).
+Navigate to the documentation `cd docs` and start the development server `pnpm start`, which opens the documentation site on [localhost:3000](http://localhost:3000).
 When working on the components, use the following commands for development.

-- Coverage: `yarn coverage`
+- Coverage: `pnpm test:coverage`
-- Linting: `yarn lint`
+- Linting: `pnpm lint`
-- Test: `yarn test` (with optional `--watch`)
+- Test: `pnpm test` (with optional `--watch`)
-- Type checking: `yarn typecheck`
+- Type checking: `pnpm typecheck`

-For a release on NPM, change the version numbers and use `yarn release` and check all the packages you want to publish.

 ## Contributors ✨